cbertolasio/Windows.Azure.Msbuild/readme.md

 * In your MSBuild script, make a reference to the 'CopyToAzureStorage' task (i.e. the task in this repo)

 ## What properties do I need to set?
+Both tasks:
 * Endpoint - this is the URI to your azure cloud storage, in the sample file it is set to the devstorage URI
 * StorageAccountName - this is the name of your azure storage account (in the sample it's set to devstoreaccount1)
 * StorageAccountKey - this is the key that you get when you provision an Azure Storage Acccount (int the sample its set to the default development storage account key)

+CopyToAzureStorage
 * ContainerName - this is the name of the Azure Storage Container that you want to send files to when the task is executed
 * SourceFiles - this is the list of files that you want to copy into your cloud container
 * DestinationFiles - this is a list that allows you to specify what the target files will be

+RemainingContainers
+* DestinationFiles - the number of containers you want remaining in the storage account

 ### Note #